urql-graphql/urql/docs/architecture.md

   unique `key`.
 - This operation is sent into the **exchanges** and eventually ends up at the `fetchExchange` (or a similar exchange)
-- The operation is sent to the API and a **result** comes back which is wrapped in an `OperationResult`
+- The operation is sent to the API and a **result** comes back, which is wrapped in an `OperationResult`
 - The `Client` filters the `OperationResult` by the `operation.key` and — via a callback — gives us a **stream of results**.